ryanp8/compiler/README.md

 to improve on the code written for class and go from LB -> IR -> x86 without emitting as many intermediate languages, following a structure more similar to what is used in production.

 ## Stages
 1. Parsing: Use PEGTL to convert the program into AST and determines the type of each variable.
-Converts AST into block-based IR
+The AST is converted into block-based IR
-2. IR: Perform instruction selection, register allocation to generate x86.
-Potentially convert into SSA form for optimizations.
+2. IR: Convert into SSA form for optimizations.
+Perform instruction selection and graph-coloring register allocation to generate x86
 3. x86_64 assembly

 ## Language Grammar